 The quest for eternal youth has been going on for centuries.
 And as no fountain of youth has been found, we go on losing what is so precious to us all: vitality, energy, and health.
 We do age inexorably, some of us faster than others.
 We all grow old differently.

-Aging and longevity depend on our genetic heritage, our lifestyle and our environment, i.e., the many external factors that affect us every day of our life.
+How we age depends on our genetic heritage, our lifestyle and our environment, i.e., the many external factors that affect us every day of our life.

 Aging is determined by our genetics.
 Our human genome has programmed us for a 100-to-120-year lifespan.
 But not everyone can reach such a ripe old age.
 We have inherited from our parents a unique genetic program that influences our longevity and our health.
 This inherited genetic blueprint endows us with more or less effective means to fight against aging.